Light emission in delta-T-driven mesoscopic conductors: Energy-independent scattering

 \section{Energy-independent scattering}

 The model is specified further by assuming an energy-independent scattering matrix $s(E) \approx s$.
 From the well-known equilibrium spectrum \cite{Lesovik,Blanter}, we obtain

 The thermal spectra $S_{T_h}(\omega),S_{T_c}(\omega)$ are not additive, i.e., $S_{T_h}(\omega)+S_{T_c}(\omega)$ cannot be written as a thermal noise spectrum with adjusted temperature.
-A consequence of this is that at a fixed average temperature $\tilde{T}=(T_h+T_c)/2$, the thermal-like spectrum still changes for different temperature differences $\Delta T=T_h-T_c$.
-Nevertheless, for convenience, the average temperature and the temperature difference are used hereafter.

-The difference between the absorption and emission spectrum obeys $S^{th}(\omega)-S^{th}(-\omega)=4G \hbar \omega, \omega>0$.
+A consequence of this is that at a fixed average temperature $\tilde{T}=(T_h+T_c)/2$, the thermallike spectrum still changes for different temperature differences $\Delta T=T_h-T_c$.
+Nevertheless, for convenience, the average temperature and the temperature difference are used hereafter.\\ \\ The difference between the absorption and emission spectrum obeys $S^{th}(\omega)-S^{th}(-\omega)=4G \hbar \omega, \omega>0$.
 It is sufficient to investigate the emission spectrum since emission and absorption differ only by the zero-point fluctuations.
-Figure \ref{fig:noise}$(a)$ depicts the thermal-like spectrum for various $\Delta T$.
+Figure \ref{fig:noise}$(a)$ depicts the thermallike spectrum for various $\Delta T$.